vdubya/3drepo.io/frontend/test/README.md

-**Protractor**
+Protractor
+-
 Setup - from the docs (http://www.protractortest.org/#/)

 Use npm to install Protractor globally with:

-- npm install -g protractor
+* npm install -g protractor

 On a Mac protractor will be installed here

-- /usr/local/lib/node_modules/protractor
+* /usr/local/lib/node_modules/protractor

 This will install two command line tools, **protractor** and **webdriver-manager**.
 Try running _protractor --version_ to make sure it's working.

 The webdriver-manager is a helper tool to easily get an instance of a Selenium Server running.
 Use it to download the necessary binaries with:

-- webdriver-manager update
+* webdriver-manager update

 Start up a server with:

-- webdriver-manager start
+* webdriver-manager start

-If there is a "major.minor" java error the following can reolve it
+If there is a "major.minor" java error the following can resolve it

 - brew update
 - brew cask install java

-__

-**Jasmine**
+Jasmine
+-

-- These tests rely on the file _karma.conf.js_ in the root directory
+* These tests rely on the file _karma.conf.js_ in the root directory
+    * ng-html2js (https://github.com/karma-runner/karma-ng-html2js-preprocessor) is used to convert jade files to html templates
-- Directory _mock_services_ contains paired down versions of the real services
+* Directory _mock_services_ contains pared down versions of the real services